Balachaur: Commerce

 The main source of income in Balachaur is agriculture, with wheat and maize being the two main crops.
 Many people work in the government or private sectors in neighboring towns and cities, primarily Nawanshahr, Ropar, Ludhiana, and Chandigarh.
 There is a big market that serves the people of Balachaur and nearby villages.
 Balachaur also has a big grain market (Anaaj Mandi) where the field produce is sold to wholesalers.
 The S.V.
 Cold Drink factory, which was set up in 2003, manufactures Lava Cold Drinks in Sudha Mazra (Balachaur).

 Transport

 Balachaur is well connected by roads to all major cities in Punjab.
 Balachaur is on the main highway to Jallandhar, located off a highway that goes to Pathankot/Jammu.
 The nearest railway station is Garhshankar and the nearest airport is Chandigarh.
 From Balachaur there are buses (both private and public) available for passengers to go to major cities of Punjab as well as Himachal, Haryana, and Delhi.
 Various other modes of transportation are also available for local travel.
 Balachaur is a Tehsil, situated almost equidistant from Nawanshahr (20 km), Roopnagar (25 km), Garshankar (25 km), and Nurpur Bedi (24 km).
 Other big cities near Balachaur are Ludhiana (70 km), Chandigarh (68 km), Hoshiarpur (70 km), Anandpur Sahib (68 km), and Jalandhar (75 km).
 The national capital, Delhi, is 320 km from Balachaur.

 Villages

-Balachaur Tehsil has a total 185 Village in its jurisdiction.
+Balachaur Tehsil has a total of 185 Villages in its jurisdiction.